Specify a face recognition model

-If you'd like to compare the performances of the recognition_01 and recognition_02 models on your data, you will need to:
+If you'd like to compare the performances of different recognition models on your own data, you will need to:

-- Create two PersonGroups with recognition_01 and recognition_02 respectively.
+- Create three PersonGroups using recognition_01, recognition_02, and recognition_03 respectively.

-- Test with Face - Identify on both PersonGroups and compare the results.
+- Test with Face - Identify on all three PersonGroups and compare the results.

 If you normally specify a confidence threshold (a value between zero and one that determines how confident the model must be to identify a face), you may need to use different thresholds for different models.
 A threshold for one model is not meant to be shared to another and will not necessarily produce the same results.

 In this article, you learned how to specify the recognition model to use with different Face service APIs.
 Next, follow a quickstart to get started using face detection.